 NOTE: Epiphone guaranteed “All models for the life of the instrument” (cat.
 1932), but “metal and other parts that recieve wear excepted” (cat.
-1934), since they don’t last such a long period, so many of the historic guitars are most likely not equipped with their original tailpieces anymore.
+1934).
+Since they don’t last such a long period, many of the historic guitars are most likely not equipped with their original tailpieces anymore.
 Therefore the pictures below only show types of tailpieces Epiphone used over the years.
 They don’t necessarily show whether they originaly belong to the instrument they are on.

 Felix Wiedler, NY Epi Reg